-"Tracking R of COVID-19: A New Real-Time Estimation Using the Kalman Filter" (with Francisco Arroyo, Francisco Bullano and Simas Kučinskas) Revise and Resubmit at PLoS ONE
+"Tracking R of COVID-19: A New Real-Time Estimation Using the Kalman Filter" (with Francisco Arroyo, Francisco Bullano and Simas Kučinskas) Forthcoming at PLoS ONE

 Abstract: We develop a new method for estimating the effective reproduction number of an infectious disease (R) and apply it to track the dynamics of COVID-19.
 The method is based on the fact that in the SIR model, R is linearly related to the growth rate of the number of infected individuals.
 This time-varying growth rate is estimated using the Kalman filter from data on new cases.
 The method is very easy to apply in practice, and it performs well even when the number of infected individuals is imperfectly measured, or the infection does not follow the SIR model.
 Our estimates of R for COVID-19 for 124 countries across

 the world are provided in an interactive online dashboard, and they are used to assess the effectiveness of non-pharmaceutical interventions in a sample of 14 European countries.

 Abstract: We relax the perfect information assumption in a small open economy with collateral constraints.
 Agents observe income growth but do not perceive whether the underlying shocks are permanent or transitory.
 The likelihood and severity of financial crises are increased by the interaction between the information friction and a pecuniary externality that emerges when agents use as collateral an asset valued at market prices.
 Due to a more significant welfare loss, the optimal tax to restore constrained efficiency is six times larger than under perfect information.